-The industry uses a system of temperature rating of sleeping bags supposed to guide customers in their purchase.
-It is the European Standard EN 13537, which has been adopted by most manufacturers and whose objective is to assess objectively the actual performance of sleeping bags.
-In the framework of this standard, the manufacturer of the sleeping bag must submit 4 temperature values on his bag if he wants to be compliant with these rules.
+The industry uses a system of temperature rating for sleeping bags that is supposed to guide consumers in their purchase.
+It is the European Standard EN 13537, which has been adopted by most manufacturers in which the goal is to assess objectively the actual performance of sleeping bags.
+In the framework of this standard, the manufacturer of the sleeping bag must submit 4 temperature values on its bag if it wants to be compliant with these rules.

 - The upper limit temperature: it is the highest temperature to which an adult man can sleep without being excessively warm (to the point of sweating).

 - The comfort temperature: it is the temperature to which a woman will sleep comfortably.

 - The lower limit temperature: this is the lowest temperature at which a man adult can sleep without sensation of cold.

-- The extreme temperature: below this temperature, the survival is at risk for an adult woman.
+- The extreme temperature: below this temperature, survival is at risk for an adult woman.